AIMOverse/x402-kit/README.md

 ### Ship New Networks Without PRs

 Implement a new asset, network, or scheme entirely in your codebase and plug it into the SDK immediately—no upstream pull request or waiting period required thanks to trait-driven extension points.

+However, we still recommend contributing back any useful implementations to the main repository to help grow the ecosystem!

 ### Production-Ready Design